-2.1.1 Residential properties that are used as Accommodation Establishments with one (1) to four (4) rental units will be levied on the residential tariff;

-2.1.2 Residential businesses will be levied on the residential tariff in the following cases:

-- 2.1.2.1 Home occupation of not more than 60m2 which means the practising of an occupation (architect, attorney, etc) or the conducting of an enterprise by one or more occupants who reside on the property (maximum of three [3] employees) provided that the dominant use of the property (more than 50% of the building) must remain for the living accommodation of the occupants. - 2.1.2.2 A place of instruction where no more than six (6) learners may be accommodated at any given time. - 2.1.2.3 Letting to lodger which means a maximum of two (2) bedrooms and two (2) lodgers.

-2.1.3 The following house shops will be levied on the residential tariff:

-- 2.1.3.1 Tuck Shops which is less than 6 m2 in extent and is operated from a room in or on the front stoep of the dwelling house, second dwelling or shelter (informal structure) of the residential property. - 2.1.3.2 Traditional House Shop which is between 6 m2 to 20 m2 (single garage) in extent or half the size of the house, whichever size is lesser operated from the residential property.
+- 2.1.1 Residential properties that are used as Accommodation Establishments with one (1) to four (4) rental units will be levied on the residential tariff.
+Properties leased on a long-term basis with one (1) to four (4) rental units will be levied on the residential tariff. - 2.1.2 Residential businesses will be levied on the residential tariff in the following cases: - 2.1.2.1 Home occupation of not more than 60m2 which means the practising of an occupation (architect, attorney, etc) or the conducting of an enterprise by one or more occupants who reside on the property (maximum of three [3] employees) provided that the dominant use of the property (more than 50% of the building) must remain for the living accommodation of the occupants. - 2.1.2.2 A place of instruction where no more than six (6) learners may be accommodated at any given time. - 2.1.2.3 Letting to lodger which means a maximum of two (2) bedrooms and two (2) lodgers. - 2.1.3 The following house shops will be levied on the residential tariff: - 2.1.3.1 Tuck Shops which does not exceed 40 m2 in extent and is operated from a room in or on the front stoep of the dwelling house, second dwelling or shelter (informal structure) of the residential property. - 2.1.3.2 Traditional House Shop which does not exceed 40 m2 (single garage) in extent or half the size of the house, whichever size is lesser operated from the residential property.